My primary research interests currently lie in moduli and classification

 problems in algebraic geometry and in connections between these

 My main research interest is the study of moduli spaces of stable curves.

-I am currently editing with Gavril Farkas at Humboldt a multi-volume Handbook of Moduli that aims to provide open active areas of research to wider audiences (details are on my
+I recently finished editing with Gavril Farkas at Humboldt a multi-volume Handbook of Moduli that aimed to open active areas of research to wider audiences (details are on my

 In additional my own research projects, I devoted several years to writing, jointly with Joe Harris at Harvard,